4927 U.S. Highway 19, New Port Richey, FL 34652 - FREE PARKING! Open 8.30am - 5pm, Fri to Mon.

 Then they said they didn't want to wait for us and were going to abandon the boat and get a ride back in from another boater.
 Which is not only very silly because if anything happened to the boat after abandoning it they would be fully responsible - and it's also illegal - US Coast Guard does not take kindly to people abandoning boats simply because they are impatient and want to go home and not wait an hour for the rescue.

-They paid the rescue fee... (actual picture of boat beached)
+They finally paid the rescue fee... (actual picture of boat beached)

 The Tracker Told the Truth